2 v 1 situation using a quick change of pace to eliminate the defender

 Eliminating a Player

-- Perform the indian dribble whilst moving the body to the opposite side of the cones
+- Perform the indian dribble whilst move the body through the cones

 "It is not only useful for staff who are experienced but a valuable tool for those subject staff who have to take teams."